Follow in the footsteps of countless kings and explore our unique collection of porcelain, ivories and French furniture.

 Q Is Scone Palace a National Trust or Historic Scotland property?

-A: Scone Palace is not part of the National Trust or Historic Scotland, no discounts given, standard admission rates apply.
+A: Scone Palace is not part of the National Trust or Historic Scotland, and as such, no discounts are applicable, standard admission rates apply.

 Q When will the Palace and Gardens be open in 2019?

-A: Scone Palace is open every day from the 1st of April until the 31st of October 2015.
+A: Scone Palace is open every day from the 1st April until the 31st of October 2019.
 The grounds, Old Servants' Hall Coffee Shop, and Christmas /Food Shop are open each Friday, Saturday and Sunday throughout the Winter.

-Q How long does it take to go round the Palace?
+Q How long does it take to go around the Palace?